 top of page

-On Monday, January 10, 2025, the City of Glendale received reports of tree trimming and removal at the Glendale Garden Home Apartments.
+On Monday, February 10, 2025, the City of Glendale received reports of tree trimming and removal at the Glendale Garden Home Apartments.
+Apologies for the scrivener’s error in my earlier message stating January.
 Upon inspection, City staff determined that work was being conducted without the required permits.
 Code Enforcement responded promptly, issuing an administrative citation and a stop work order.
 At that time, all landscape work was halted.
 It was confirmed that five trees had already been removed.

-• Trees within five feet of structures where pruning is not viable
+• Trees within five feet of buildings/rooflines where pruning is not viable

 • Overgrown vegetation contributing to elevated fire risk

-As reviewed by the City’s Forestry Section, a small number of trees initially marked for removal may only require pruning to achieve safety clearances.
+• As reviewed by the City’s Forestry Section team, a number of trees initially marked for removal may only require pruning to achieve safety clearances.
 These decisions are being left to the judgment of the certified arborist working with the property owner, in accordance with City guidelines.

 The City of Glendale remains committed to balancing environmental preservation, historic sensitivity, and public safety.
 We thank our residents for their engagement and vigilance.
 Further updates will be provided as new information becomes available.